 When Users Discover Apps on Their Own

 Organic installs are app downloads that occur without any direct effort by an advertiser to acquire users via paid or owned campaigns.
 Organic users discover apps by themselves through word-of-mouth or an app store keyword search.
-No user journey has been tracked or attributed.
+No user journey has been measured or attributed.
 Organic users are usually considered the highest quality users in terms of ROI and LTV (lifetime value).

 An install can also be considered organic if a user views or clicks an ad but downloads after the attribution window has closed.
 If the download happens outside the attributable time frame, there is no way of knowing for sure if it resulted from an engagement with an ad.